RADettmer/python-api-challenge/README.md

 Included are two maps.
 The heatmap shows all locations generated.
 The hotelmap shows the hotel loctations determined by the vacation conditions.

-This data was generated on March 15, 2020.
+This data was generated based on weather conditions on March 15, 2020.